yashwanthmg/ideal-engine/README.md

 <h2 align="center">
 I'm a sales professional, catalog specialist, Instock and supply chain management pro with a exposure to marketing.
-I'm passionate about my work, love to plan and execute projects and always trying to innovate to solve problems !
+I'm passionate about my work, love to plan and execute projects and always trying to solve problems through innovation !
+I have spent considerable time in amazon ecosystem learning about process, tools, LPs and culture which has helped me contribute to my roles effectively.
+I'm good with people management and comfortable with team-leadership and highly organizational in delegating tasks.
+I adapt easily to new learnings and effeciently teach myself the softwares & skills i need to thrive.
 </h2>

 I love